buzzqw/TUS/OBSS/OBSSv2-eng.md

 - 4 points: an unaware opponent, if hit with these weapons (during the surprise round), must make a Fortitude Saving Throw DC 15 or be Slowed 1/1r.
 - 5 points: for each Critical Hit, the opponent must make a Fortitude Saving Throw at DC 13 or be slowed 1/1r.
 - 7 points: double your Strength damage bonus.
 The Saving Throw for the ability at 4 points becomes 19.
-- 9 points: the difficulty of the ability at point 4 becomes 19
+- 9 points: increase your stunning weapon' \*\*s damage die by one step.
 - 11 points: your stunning weapon does 1d6 more non-lethal damage.
 The Saving Throw for the ability at 4 points becomes 23
 - 16 points: each time you hit an opponent with a critical damage, a companion in melee with that opponent can use a Reaction to make an attack against them.